mbto/cs-stats-collector/README.md

-  `active` tinyint NOT NULL DEFAULT '0' COMMENT 'Are ip:port allowed?: 1-allowed; 0-not allowed (logs/stats from this ip:port will be ignored)', `ffa` tinyint NOT NULL DEFAULT '0' COMMENT 'game server is FREE-FOR-ALL mode (Example: CS-DeathMatch): 1-on; 0-off', `ignore_bots` tinyint NOT NULL DEFAULT '0' COMMENT '1-ignore statistics, when killer or victim is BOT; 0-don''t ignore (include all players)', PRIMARY KEY (`id`),
+  `active` tinyint NOT NULL DEFAULT '0' COMMENT 'Are ip:port allowed?: 1-allowed; 0-not allowed (logs/stats from this ip:port will be ignored)', `ffa` tinyint NOT NULL DEFAULT '0' COMMENT 'game server is FREE-FOR-ALL mode (Example: CS-DeathMatch): 1-on; 0-off', `ignore_bots` tinyint NOT NULL DEFAULT '0' COMMENT '1-ignore statistics, when killer or victim is BOT; 0-don''t ignore (include all players)', `start_session_on_action` tinyint NOT NULL DEFAULT '1' COMMENT '1-start player''s session on event "... killed ... with ..." (not for kreedz servers); 0-start player''s session on event "... entered the game"', PRIMARY KEY (`id`),
   UNIQUE KEY `id_UNIQUE` (`id`),
   UNIQUE KEY `ipport_UNIQUE` (`ipport`)